 Kingston A beat Richmond to secure TVL Div 1 title

-Kingston A v Richmond A, Thames Valley division 1 match played at the Willoughby Arms, Kingston, on 20 May 2024
+Kingston A v Richmond A, Thames Valley League division 1 match played at the Willoughby Arms, Kingston, on 20 May 2024

 Sometimes a cliché just happens to fit the facts, so let’s say that Kingston’s 2023-24 Thames Valley League division 1 experience was a season of two halves.
 Up to the end of January, we had played seven matches, winning three, drawing three and losing one (to Ealing).
 Not too bad, but not title-winning form.
 In contrast, during the same period, our main rivals Hammersmith had won six and only drawn one match (against us).
 The title looked to be theirs.
 But the following weeks saw Kingston achieve consistently good results, winning three and drawing one, while Hammersmith seemed to lose their focus, losing three of their final five matches, including one at home to us.